kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 59: Added portals and markers for where the boss will teleport through

+Day 60: Finished the boss level.
+He now can teleport around, and so can you.
+He is very easy to beat and I will probably mess with him later, along with some other things to make the boss more interesting.

 # Tips, Tricks, and Advice

 1. In Godot 4 to change cell size of a tilemap, you go to where it says tileset in the upper right corner and click the down arrow.
 From there click edit and the cell size should be there.